How To Feed A Loon

 • Place all the sauce ingredients in a bowl and whisk until the corn starch has dissolved and is fully combined.
 Set aside.

 • Place the chicken pieces in a large bowl.
-Add the soy sauces, 1 tsp peanut oil, and egg yolks.
+Add the soy sauces, 1 teaspoon peanut oil, and egg yolks.
 Mix with two large wooden spoons.
 Add the corn starch and continue mixing until the chicken pieces are coated with the marinade mixture.

 • Heat the oil (3½ cups) over high heat in your wok (on a wok ring), or heavy 12-inch saucepan.
 Working in batches, carefully add the coated chicken pieces into the oil, once it has reached 375°F. Cook until golden brown and cooked through, about 4 to 6 minutes.
 Transfer to a platter lined with paper towels.
 Set aside.

 • Let the oil cool somewhat, and then very carefully discard.
 Wipe the wok clean with paper towels and place back on wok ring on the stove.
-Heat the 6 tbsp of oil over medium-high heat until shimmering and smoking very slightly.
+Heat the 6 tablespoon of oil over medium-high heat until shimmering and smoking very slightly.

 • Carefully add the peppers, garlic, and ginger and stir-fry for 30 seconds.